Migrate a Node.js project from ESLint and Prettier to Biome

 Starting version 1.7, you can now migrate from ESLint and Prettier to Biome, making it easier for developers to switch.

-In this post, we will see how to migrate to Biome, an existing Node.js project that uses ESLint and Prettier to lint and format the code.
+In this post, we will see how to migrate from ESLint to Biome on a Node.js project that uses ESLint and Prettier to lint and format the code.

 Prerequisites